A comparison among a fuzzy algorithm for image rescaling with other methods of digital image processing: Comparisons and evaluation of the numerical results: likelihood index and PSRN

-In order to provide a comparison among the considered algorithms for image rescaling, we will use the following indexes that are known in the literature.
+To compare the considered algorithms for image rescaling, we use the following indices that are known in the literature.

-The first considered tool is given by the Peak Signal-to-Noise Ratio (PSNR), that is a well known index in literature and it is often used to quantify the rate of similarity between two general signals.
+The first tool is the Peak Signal-to-Noise Ratio (PSNR), which is a well known index in the literature and is often used to quantify the rate of similarity between two general signals.